 Since 2011, the Asper Centre has been compiling a special collection of constitutional law cases from all Canadian Courts of Appeal.
 These cases demonstrate how Charter questions are being litigated today.
 Many of these cases are in the process of being appealed to the Supreme Court of Canada.

 The cross-Canada appellate cases in this collection have been arranged by key Charter sections for ease of use.
-Below are the most recent cases that are continuously being updated in this collection.
+Below are the 2018 cases.

 To access the cases organized by Charter section for other years, click on the archive links on the right-hand side.